Skip to content

 If you want to reload your translations and see the update on all your components without reloading the page, you need to load the translations manually and call the setTranslation function, which triggers onTranslationChange.

-const mockTranslateService: Partial<TranslateService> = {
+const mockTranslateService: Partial<ITranslateService> = {

 get: jasmine.createSpy().and.returnValue(of('translated')),

-instant: jasmine.createSpy().and.returnValue('translated')
+instant: jasmine.createSpy().and.returnValue('translated'),

 };